Are you sick of messy denture adhesives and slippage when you’re eating or talking? Are dealing with the pain of a broken or severely cracked tooth?

 Severely decayed or infected teeth sometimes cannot be restored or saved by traditional means such as fillings or root canal therapy.
 Your dentist will be able to determine this with a thorough examination.
 If the fault tooth needs to be extracted, a dental implant might be the best option to replace it.

 Live in or near New Bern NC?
-Call our office at 252.507.0373 for an implants consultation with Dr. Hoard or schedule with us online.
+Call our office at 252.507.0373 for an implants consultation with Dr. Hoard or schedule an appointment with us online.